Achievable Rates for Channels with Deletions and Insertions: Preliminaries

 \subsection{Technical Lemmas}

 To formally prove our results, we will use a framework similar to \cite{DrineaK10}.
-The notion of uniform integrability will play an important role, and we list the relevant definitions and technical lemmas below. \begin{defi} \cite{Billingsley} A family of random variables $\{Z_n\}_{n\geq 1}$ is uniformly integrable if
+The notion of uniform integrability will play an important role.
+We list the relevant definitions and technical lemmas below.
+The reader is referred to \cite[Appendix I]{DrineaK10} for a good overview of the concept of uniform integrability. \begin{defi} A family of random variables $\{Z_n\}_{n\geq 1}$ is uniformly integrable if